Nef10/SwiftBeanCount/Sources/SwiftBeanCountSheetSync/SwiftBeanCountSheetSync.docc/SwiftBeanCountSheetSync.md

     - parsing errors occurred while reading the sheet
     - configuration which was used for syncing

-For more details, please have a look at the [SwiftBeanCountSheetSyncApp](https://github.com/Nef10/SwiftBeanCountSheetSyncApp) which uses this library.

 ## Beancount Meta Data

 The synchronization relies on meta data in your beancount file for configuration.
 Please add these to your beancount file.